 Where to stay: The Ruby Luna Hotel is centrally located in the Altstadt near the Christmas markets.
 It’s a modern, boutique hotel that is excellent value for money.

 Hotels near Dusseldorf Christmas Market

 To be close to the main Christmas market, you’ll want to stay in the Old Town, somewhere between the Rhine River and the canal.

 I suggest staying at Ruby Luna Hotel.
-If you’re able to walk, it’s a 5-minute walk to the market on Flinger Straße, it’s a 7-minute walk to Marktplatz and it’s only 4 minutes to the shops at Königsallee on the canal.
+If you’re comfortable walking, it’s a 5-minute walk to the market on Flinger Straße, a 7-minute walk to Marktplatz, and only 4 minutes to the shops at Königsallee on the canal.